Foursevens/f7-web/README.md

 docker-compose up
 ```

-Wait for all containers to initialize.
+Wait for all containers to initialise.
 This can take up to 10 minutes.

 ### Start CMS